brijeshb42/brijeshb42.github.io/_posts/2015-09-09-add-google-login-in-flask.md

 * We check if a user is already logged in.
 If yes, we then redirect them to the home page.
 * Then we check if the url has an `error` query parameter.
 This check is done to handle cases where a user after going to the Google login page, denies access.
 We then return an appropriate message to the user.
-* We then check is the url contains `code` and `state` parameters or not.
+* We then check if the url contains `code` and `state` parameters or not.
 If these are not in the URL, this means that someone tried to access the URL directly.
 So we redirect them to the login page.
 * After handling all the side cases, we finally handle the case where the user has successfully authenticated our app.
-    * In this case, we create a new `OAuth2Session` object by passing the `state` paramete.
+    * In this case, we create a new `OAuth2Session` object by passing the `state` parameter.
     * Then we try to get an `access_token` from Google using
 {% highlight python %}
 token = google.fetch_token(